Cloud Monitoring supports predefined dashboards and custom dashboards:

 Performance of dashboards and charts

 The performance of a chart is sensitive to the number of time series to be displayed.
 The number of time series depends, in part, on the structure of the metric type and monitored-resource type associated with the time series.
-Each of these types has a number of labels; the Metrics list and Monitored resource list include the labels for each metric and monitored-resource type.
+Each of these types has several labels; the Metrics list and Monitored resource list include the labels for each metric and monitored-resource type.

 There is one time series for each unique combination of values for the set of labels.
 The number of possible combinations is called the cardinality.
 For more information on labels, values, and cardinality, see Cardinality.